Encrypted headless Raspberry Pi running Gentoo

 # make oldconfig

-Follow the process from before to build the kernel, except ignore copying the overlay files since sys-kernel/gentoo-sources doesn’t create them.
-Once that’s done, /boot/config.txt will need to be updated so that it points to the correct initramfs file.
+Follow the previous process to build the kernel, except skip copying the overlay files since sys-kernel/gentoo-sources doesn’t create them.
+Once complete, update /boot/config.txt so it points to the correct initramfs file.

-Another thing I had to do is update /boot/cmdline.txt so that it contains 8250.nr_uarts=1, otherwise the serial console fails to initialize properly.
+Another step I had to complete was updating /boot/cmdline.txt to include 8250.nr_uarts=1, otherwise the serial console fails to initialize.

 Conclusion and thoughts

-If those types of attacks ever did become part of my threat model, perhaps I’d look into Secure Boot on the Raspberry Pi.
+If those types of attacks ever became part of my threat model, I would look into Secure Boot on the Raspberry Pi.